EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    The histograms of detection efficiency correction factor reported with statistics

 Having all correction factors, we can move on to the *Histograms* tab to plot the corrected FRET efficiency and accordingly calculate the distance between the dyes.
 So, choosing the category *Static* with 255 traces (:numref:`Hellenkamp_autocategorized`), selecting the *FRET Efficiency (corrected)* on the *Plot Mode* panel, and setting the *Histogram Type* to be framewise, we continued with histogram normalization to *Unary (Max = 1)*, and *Gauss1* fitting.
-The resulting histogram is shown on :numref:``.
+The resulting histogram is shown on :numref:`Hellenkamp_autocorr_FRET_Eff`.

 .. figure:: ./../../figures/examples/PA_Hellenkamp_autom_corr_fret.png
    :width: 300